-4.2.2 Hydrology
+4.4.1 Hydrology

-The flow regime of the Dawson River and its tributaries is dominated by 'unpredictable, highly intermittent summer flow' with some reaches having 'variable, extremely intermittent summer flow' (Kennard et al. 2010).
-Thus, the majority of flows (including high flow events) are most likely during the summer months, although the magnitude, duration and timing (i.e. early or late summer) of these flows can vary between years.
-The Dawson River is in low flow condition most of the time with intermittent flows generally occurring as large pulses.
+The flow regime of the Dawson River and its tributaries is dominated by 'unpredictable, highly intermittent summer flow' with some reaches having 'variable, extremely intermittent summer flow' (Kennard et al. 2010); however, groundwater contributions ensure there is perennial baseflow (AECOM 2023).
+The majority of moderate and high flows are most likely during the summer months coinciding with higher rainfall, although the magnitude, duration and timing (i.e. early or late summer) of these flows can vary between years.

-Water levels in the Waterbody fluctuate between seasons and years, although historically there has generally been a significant volume of water in the Waterbody, with very few records of the Waterbody drying completely.
+Water levels in the Waterbody fluctuate between seasons and years, although historically there has generally been a significant volume of water in the Waterbody, with few records of the Waterbody drying completely.
 The Waterbody may be filled when the Dawson River is in high flow, although not all high flow events fill the Waterbody (e.g. the flood flows in December 2014 did not fill the Waterbody).
-The occurrence of overspilling from the Waterbody to the Dawson River is rare, although not well documented.
+The occurrence of overspilling from the Waterbody to the Dawson River appears to be rare, although not well documented.

-Periods of low flow and zero flow in the Dawson River are likely to be the most important 'events' for the REMP, as the concentration of some water quality parameters may increase in the Dawson River at these times if there are also peak releases of desalinated produced water (Halcrow 2012a), assuming that low concentrations of calcium in the release water is not causing impact at these times.
+Periods of low flow and zero flow in the Dawson River are likely to be the most important 'events' for the REMP, as the concentration of some water quality parameters may increase in the Dawson River at these times if there are also peak releases of desalinated produced water (Halcrow 2012).
+Additionally, increased water levels in the Dawson River due to the release when the Dawson River is in low flow condition during turtle nesting seasons is identified as a potential risk to turtles, especially the two threatened species.
+However, hydrological modelling has shown that increases in water depth in the Dawson River due to the release at these times is unlikely to inundate turtle nests (AECOM 2023).

-4.2.3 Geomorphology
+4.4.2 Geomorphology